Gruximillian/sequential-keybinding/README.md

 }
 ```

-Now the `keyMapper` function takes four arguments which enable us to customize it more easily.
+Now the `keyMapper` function takes four parameters which enable us to customize it more easily.
 Now, when a function has more than three parameters it starts to feel a bit clumsy, it is easy to forget or mix up some.
 We will fix that a bit later, but for now let's go with this.

 ### Create a callback function

 The desired action of our script is to update the background on an element on the page.
-That happens in the last line of the script.
-But, maybe you want something completely different to happen after a specific key sequence is typed by the user, maybe play a sound, open a dialog or whatever you can think of.
+That happens on the last line of the script.
+But maybe you want something completely different to happen after a specific key sequence is typed by the user, maybe play a sound, open a dialog or whatever you can think of.
 In our current version of the script, we can only update the background.
 But it would be really nice if we can easily tell our script if we want to do something else instead, that is, to use the `keyMapper` function to be able to execute a specific function that we have defined.
 In order to do that, we can define a function that we can pass to the `keyMapper` function and then execute it from there.

 ```javascript
 document.addEventListener('DOMContentLoaded', () => {